rollentube/ctf-writeups/tryhackme/Advent_of_Cyber_2023/Day_2/Day_2.md

 ## Solution
 I skipped directly to the challenges since I already worked with Python and Jupyter Notebooks.

 We have to run all cells to get our data and can fill out the cells for this room.
+There isn't much more explanation than the commands.
+Those are just calls of the library.

 ### Open the notebook "Workbook" located in the directory "4_Capstone" on the VM.
 Use what you have learned today to analyse the packet capture.
 ![Workbook](./images/open_view.png)